Magnetic, transport and topological properties of Co-based shandite thin films: Methods

-The Bloch functions obtained by the DFT calculations were projected to the Wannier functions within the maximal localization procedure~\cite{MV,SMV} using the OpenMX code~\cite{WOT}.
+{\bf Band topology and transport properties.} The Bloch functions obtained by the DFT calculations were projected to the Wannier functions within the maximal localisation procedure~\cite{MV,SMV} using the OpenMX code~\cite{WOT}.
 We employed Co $d$, Sn $s$ and $p$, and S $p$ orbitals.
-The target Bloch states was chosen by setting the outer energy window properly for each system; we confirmed that the tight-binding models constructed from the Wannier functions well reproduced the original DFT band structure within the inner energy window which was also properly chosen for each case.
+The target Bloch states were chosen by setting the outer energy window properly for each system; we confirmed that the tight-binding models constructed from the Wannier functions well reproduced the original DFT band structure within the inner energy window which was also properly chosen for each case.
 Using the obtained tight-binding models, the anomalous Hall conductivity $\sigma_{\rm H}$ and the anomalous Nernst conductivity $\alpha_{\rm N}$ were calculated based on the Kubo formula:

 respectively, where $k_{\rm B}$ is the Boltzmann constant, $\hbar$ is Dirac's constant, $V_d$ is a $d$-dimensional volume of the system, $f(\ve) = (\expo^{(\ve - \mu)/k_{\rm B} T} + 1)^{-1}$ and $s(\ve) = -f(\ve) \ln f(\ve) - (1-f(\ve))\ln (1-f(\ve))$ are the Fermi distribution function and the entropy density, respectively; the summations are taken for the wave number $\k$ within the first Brillouin zone and for the band index $n$.
 In Eqs.~\eqref{eq:AHE} and \eqref{eq:ANE}, $\Omega_{n \k}$ is the Berry curvature calculated by